YuejiangLIU/social-nce-trajectron-plus-plus/README.md

 ### Basic Results ###

 The scripts above yield the following results (on GeForce RTX 3090).
 The result may subject to [mild variance](https://github.com/StanfordASL/Trajectron-plus-plus/issues/38#issuecomment-810612481) on different GPU devices.

-Our method reduces the collision rate of the Trajectron++ by more than 45%, without degrading its performance in terms of prediction accuracy and diversity.
+On average, our method reduces the collision rate of the Trajectron++ by over 45%, without degrading its performance in terms of prediction accuracy and diversity.

 <table>
 <!-- START TABLE -->